With time winding down for action, Gov. Jay Nixon has been busy signing - and vetoing - legislation passed by the Missouri General Assembly.

-- Nixon also signed legislation earlier this month that, among other things, lowered the minimum age someone can receive a conceal and carry permit.
+- Nixon also signed legislation that, among other things, lowered the minimum age someone can receive a conceal and carry permit.
 Rep. Jeanie Riddle’s legislation lowers that minimum age to 21.

 Rep. Marsha Haefner, R-Oakville, was supportive of that bill, stating in a Capitol Report earlier this year that the bill takes “steps to protect and advance our 2nd Amendment rights.”

 “Missouri is currently the only state that requires someone to be 23 before they are able to obtain a conceal and carry permit,” Haefner wrote in the report.
 “This bill reduces that age requirement to 21 in order to be in step with states around us.”